dottjt/refactor-me/README.md

 ### Application

 The application has been setup to run locally within docker.
 This is so you don't have to handle the database yourself.
+Don't worry, it's been designed to hand hot-reloading as well.

 - `environment/.env.example` to `environment/.env`
 - `npm install`